EuracBiomedicalResearch/genomic_viewer/README.md

 Data and their annotation are loaded through a configuration file named `GenomicViewer_config.yml` which is automatically saved in the `/data` folder during <strong>Genomic Viewer</strong> installation in the user selected location.<br>
 A default configuration file is pre-filled and ready-to-use with information relative to an example dataset retrieved from public data (accession numbers GEO: GSE212908, GSE212910, GAWS catalog: 26831199 and UCSC Table Browser Regulatory elements).
 <strong><em>Note:</em></strong> example data are restricted to <strong><em>chr5</em></strong> as tester lightweight sample.

-For more details about how to fill the <em>Configuration file</em> see the [Configuration section](assets/genomicviewer-reference-manual.html#configuration). <br>
+For more details about how to fill the <em>Configuration file</em> see the [Configuration section](assets/genomicviewer-reference-manual.html#configuration).
 <strong><em>Genomic Viewer</em></strong> determines the data type and label based on the configuration file entries.

-See [File Formats](assets/genomicviewer-reference-manual.html#file-formats) for information about the accepted data formats in the [Configuration section](#configuration). <br>
+See [File Formats](assets/genomicviewer-reference-manual.html#file-formats) for information about the accepted data formats in the [Configuration section](#configuration).
-Additional configurations like track plots alternatives, transcript or gene label annotation and chromosome display are available from the graphical interface and are thoroughly described in the [Features and Usage section](assets/genomicviewer-reference-manual.html#features-and-usage). <br>
+Additional configurations like track plots alternatives, transcript or gene label annotation and chromosome display are available from the graphical interface and are thoroughly described in the [Features and Usage section](assets/genomicviewer-reference-manual.html#features-and-usage).
 Make sure that the data you want to load are saved in the `/data` directory that was created upon <strong><em>GenomicViewer</em></strong> installation.
 Pay attention to load only data files with matched reference genome.